MBot System Setup

 1. Flash the image

-2. Download Balena Etcher then flash the OS image to your SD card.
-Plug in the SD card to your laptop using SD card reader then following the steps in Balena Etcher
+2. Download Balena Etcher to your laptop, it is a tool to flash the OS image to the SD card.
+Plug in the SD card to your laptop using SD card reader then following the steps in Balena Etcher.

 You now have an SD card with the OS image flashed on it for the Pi5.
 Keep the card in your laptop for now and proceed to the next step.